Bicycle Helmets for Rounder Heads

 Four European manufacturers: Bell (their Euro line), Bern, Cratoni, Kask and Selev, have models that they inform us will fit rounder heads better, but we don't have any feedback from users on that yet.
 Bern has a special pad kit they call the "Japan Fit" kit with top pads and inserts that convert their models to fit rounder heads.
 It can be ordered directly from Bern.
 Check them out on our Helmets for This Season page.
 In 2015 Kask added their Mojito XL, the only Asian-fit helmet for up to 64cm (25.2") heads.
 In 2019 Bell has the Aeon, Savant, Sonnet, Revel, Verona and Raze.
 All are certified to the European standard, not CPSC, so are not available in the US.

 In the distant past, one manufacturer with a unique design claimed that their helmet accommodated rounder heads better because it was made with flexible chunks of foam joined together by internal mesh, and the foam panels can move slightly to accommodate to different head shapes.
 Here is our writeup on that helmet, the SportScope, for the 2001 season.
-It has disappeared from the market in subsequent years, but you may find a dusty one around somewhere, or be able to locate it on the Internet.
+It has disappeared from the market in subsequent years, but you may find a dusty one around somewhere, or be able to locate it online.
 In 2013 Bell reintroduced the concept, but with a solid outer shell and segmented foam pieces in the liner.
 The model is called the Segment, but we have no reports on how well it fits rounder heads.

 In 2011, the Swiss company TSG introduced their Kraken model, based on the same type of segmented foam liner that the Sportscope used.
 You can read about it on our Helmets for 2011 page or on TSG's web page.